 Late payments on your student loans can be a minor problem, if they are rare, or a bigger problem if they occur more frequently.
 Paying back your loans on time will not only reduce your balance on schedule, you’ll also improve your credit.
 However, missed and delinquent payments will have a negative effect on your credit.

 While any payment made after the due date is technically late, the ramifications of a missed student loan payment on your credit is all about timing.
 As soon as you fail to make at least the minimum payment due, your student loan becomes delinquent in the eyes of the lender.

 At that point, you may be subject to late fees and additional penalties, including an increased loan interest rate.
-That said, the event cannot be reported to the credit reporting agencies until the loan is at least a full 30 days past the due date.
+That said, the event cannot be reported to the credit reporting agencies (where it can affect your credit scores) until the loan is at least a full 30 days past the due date.